Frontend-Layers/scss-reset/README.md

 ```

 _variables.scss and _typography.scss are optional.
-You can take it from
+Better to copy it from

 ```
 'node_modules/scss-reset/src/scss/_variables.scss';